hxuu/blog/content/ctf/dice25/pyramid.md

 Why does that matter?

 Because in our vulnerable app, the response sets a cookie `(token=...)` before the request finishes.
-This will give us a small window to do what we want: **Getting the flag**.
+This will give us a small window to do what we want with the **token in the response header**.

 ## Exploitation